The Kingdom of Bhutan

 Bhutan Language

 The official language in Bhutan is Dzongkha.
 Bhutanese also speak Tshanglakha and the Lhotshamkha.
-Tshanglakha is spoken in the western region of the country and Lhotshamkha is used by the southern Bhutanese.
+Tshanglakha is spoken in the eastern region of the country and Lhotshamkha is used by the southern Bhutanese.
 There are at least 19 dialects of Dzongkha that are spoken all over Bhutan.
 Most of the people that are in the tourism industry speak English.
 English is the medium of instruction in Bhutanese schools.

 Bhutan Architecture